Hack-a-Shaq: Strategy of repeated intentional fouling

 Committing repeated intentional personal fouls is a longstanding defensive strategy used by teams that are trailing near the end of the game.
 Basketball, unique among major world sports, permits intentional fouling to gain a strategic advantage; in other sports, it is considered an unfair act or professional foul.

-Once the fouling team enters the penalty situation, the fouled team is awarded free throws.
-The typical NBA player makes a high enough percentage of his free throws that, over time, opponents' possessions that end with free throws will yield more points than possessions in which the opponents try to score a field goal.
-Even the highest-scoring NBA teams average only about 1.1 points per possession.
-Giving such a team two free throws on each possession, the poorest free throw shooting teams make around 70% of their free throws and would score 1.4 points per possession.
-So intentionally fouling tends not to reduce the opponent's score.
+Once the fouling team enters the bonus situation, the fouled team is awarded free throws.
+The average player makes a high enough percentage of his free throws that, over time, opponents' possessions that end with free throws will yield more points than possessions in which the opponents try to score a field goal.
+High scoring NBA teams only average about 1.1 points per possession.
+Giving such a team two free throws on each possession, a poor free throw shooting teams make around 70% of their free throws and would score 1.4 points per possession, which leads to no decrease in the opponent's scoring.

-However, fouls stop the game clock.
-If a team is trailing with time running out, intentional fouling may be the only hope.
+However, fouls stop and reset the shot clock.
+If a team is trailing with time running out, intentional fouling can be used to slow the game down.
 In normal game play, the opponents will stall and run out the clock, even at the expense of failing to score, to the extent that the shot clock allows.
 The trailing team fouls intentionally to end the opponents' possession as soon as possible, leaving more time on the clock for the opposing team to respond to any score.
 It may also hope that fatigue and pressure affect the ability of the free-throw shooter.

-When this strategy was originally employed in the NBA, the trailing team often made a point of fouling the opposition player who was the poorest free throw shooter in the game at that time, even if that player did not possess the ball.
-However, fouling "off the ball" became a problem for the league when Wilt Chamberlain—a player of superstar caliber but an atrocious free throw shooter—entered the NBA.
+When the strategy was originally employed in the NBA, the trailing team often made a point of fouling the opposition player who was the poorest free throw shooter in the game at that time, even if that player did not possess the ball.
+However, off-the-ball fouling became a problem for the league when Wilt Chamberlain—a player of superstar caliber but a subpar free throw shooter—entered the NBA.